 ④ Lunch Time (12:30-13:20)

 For lunch, dig into some world famous Kobe beef.
 Your guide will take you to a restaurant near Sannomiya Station depending on your preference.
-If you are a vegetarian or vegan, you will be shown to an alternative restaurant.
+If you are a vegetarian or vegan, we can offer you an alternative restaurant.
 The two restaurants below are an example of just two potential options to choose from.

 Option 1）Kobe Gyu Steak Sakura：Budget/ 2,500 yen per person（Weekdays only）

 Option 2) Bifuteki no Kawamura : Budget/ 3,000 yen per person